 Eliza grew up in segregated Texas and came to be known as a woman of faith.
 She was also a woman of prayer.
 Whenever an important decision had to be made she spent a good part of her night in prayer.

-One time she and two of her orphan boys swam, waded and walked 200 miles along the coast of Liberia to get $200 which had been sent for her support to Monrovia instead of Greenville, where she worked, but when they got there it had been sent back to America.
+Once she and two of her orphan boys swam, waded and walked 200 miles along the coast of Liberia to get $200 which had been sent for her support to Monrovia instead of Greenville, where she worked, but when they got there it had been sent back to America.
 Occasionally some one gave them a ride on a boat across a river.

 When her mission board disbanded she met another missionary who convinced her to marry him because that would be the only way she would be able to stay in Africa.
 She prayed about this and came to the conclusion that God wanted her to marry him.
 He later died in Africa because he drank too much strong drink but she admitted that she would not have been able to start the mission in the jungle without him.
 She also won the support of the Liberian government.